scalacenter/scala-lang/blog/_posts/2022-07-01-teach-programming-with-scala.md

   why you like using Scala to teach, or a sentence about a specific aspect of the language that works well for you.

-Last, but not least, we have set up a [community of teachers] where you can exchange best practices and work together on tools to improve your experience as teachers.
+Last but not least, we have set up a [community of teachers] where you can exchange best practices and work together on tools to improve your experience as teachers.